A Look into Health Services

 Laurel Bates, a 2016 App State alumnus, was extremely pleased with her experiences with the student health center.

 “While providing the medical care that I needed, Dr. McKay and other staff consistently treated me with compassion and respect,” Bates wrote in an email.
-“When my health was declining without a discernable cause, the health center was very helpful in both making referrals to specialists in the area, and taking he time to go through the process of making a differential diagnosis.”
+“When my health was declining without a discernible cause, the health center was very helpful in both making referrals to specialists in the area, and taking he time to go through the process of making a differential diagnosis.”